 Live Streaming vs. Podcasting: What Broadcasters Need to Know

 Brands and organizations are getting increasingly creative with how they connect with their audiences.
-Live streaming and podcasting are two approaches that people are taking to form stronger connections through lifelike interactions.
+Live streaming video recording and podcasting with video are two approaches that people are taking to form stronger connections through lifelike interactions.

 There is some overlap between live streaming and podcasting, but they are quite different from one another.

-In this post, we’re going to break down live streaming vs. podcasting.
+In this post, we’re going to break down live streaming vs. podcasting video.
 We will take a look at each of these media distribution methods and review their unique use cases.
-From there, we’ll talk about how to start a podcast of your own.
+From there, we’ll talk about how to start a top podcast of your own business.

 What is a Podcast?